 I kept thinking about Elizabeth on the flight home.
 She's such a great little girl.

 I forgot to mention, before leaving Astrakhan I went for a walk down along the riverfront while Tara emailed several of you.
 As per Tara's instructions, I had our leftover sandwich meat and cheese ready to "donate" to the first stray dog or cat I saw.
 I didn't see any until I got to the very end of the walkway.
 There were two smallish dogs, a white female and a black and white male, I'm guessing.
 I didn't check.
 The male trotted away, before seeing that his mate was getting fed, so he came back over.
-Maybe they'll survive another few extra days thanks to me.
+Maybe they'll survive another few extra days thanks to me (and Tara).

 blog version similar posts here ... and elsewhere